Trad & Folk

 Leon Rosselson - see artist profile

 The first solo album by the bodhran player of Cherish The Ladies, this tilts more towards Irish-stylized contemporary folk material than towards trad.
-There are Nanci Grifith-ish passages, but also a heavy whiff of coffeehouse confessionalism, particularly on songs such as "Detroit Was Burning," where Ryan writes about being a young child amid the racial tension in the Great lakes region during the 1960s.
+There are Nanci Griffith-ish passages, but also a heavy whiff of coffeehouse confessionalism, particularly on songs such as "Detroit Was Burning," where Ryan writes about being a young child amid the racial tension in the Great lakes region during the 1960s.
 Seamus Egan of Solas produced and plays on the album, and bandmate Winifred Horan also plays on here...
-Trad fans will probably want to shy away from this one, but ponytailed folkies might like it a lot.
+Strict trad fans may want to shy away from this one, but ponytailed folkies might like it a lot.

 Ryan ditches most of the Solas crowd on this one, picking up Scottish fiddler John McCusker as her producer, along with Kate Rusby and Karine Polwart to add some high-power vocal assistance...
 There are still some overly earnest folkie moments (such as "In My Tribe," a lethargic, leaden monologue about Native Americans and ethnic identity...), but in general, this is a much lovelier, more stately album; contemporary, but with more of a timeless, traditional feel.
 Her vocals are much stronger on here as well...
 Worth checking out.